 The setting compound suddenly hardened!
 If you don't clean your pan completely after using setting compound, the leftover compound will catalyze the new batch and it'll harden much more quickly.
 You'll be amazed and amused— the first time.

-Since butt joints don't have tapered edges, apply thin layers of compound below and on top of the tape to avoid a large bump in the wall.
+- Since butt joints don't have tapered edges, take the following steps to avoid a large bump in the wall.

 Drywall Tape Repair